Gewürztraminer: France

 Gewürztraminer is planted in Alsace, where it is the second most planted grape variety and the one most characteristic of the region.
 It grows better in the south of the region.
 Styles of Gewurztraminer d'Alsace range from the very dry Trimbach house style to the very sweet.
 The variety's high natural sugar means that it is popular for making dessert wine, both vendange tardive and the noble rot-affected Sélection de Grains Nobles.

 As mentioned above, around Heiligenstein there is a grape known as Klevener de Heiligenstein, which is a Red Traminer (Savagnin Rose) and not a true Gewürz; the Heiligenstein wines are certainly more restrained than other Gewurztraminers d'Alsace.

 Germany

-Germany has about 10 square kilometres of the variety, but it is very different from that of their neighbours across the Rhine.
+Germany has about 10 square kilometres of the variety, but it is very different from that of their neighbours across the Rhine, in Alsace.
 As suggested above much of their "Gewürztraminer" is probably Red Traminer.
 The Germans go for a relatively dry style, that tries to subdue the natural flamboyance of the grape.